Updated: Jul 23

 "Only when we started engineering communication through neighbourhoods’ community contacts, so person to person, did we start to gain traction."

 “In the “93” there are really only two stereotypes for the youth to imagine the future: the first one is to become a successful (understand: rich) entrepreneur, and the second one to become a successful drug dealer.
 That’s it.”
 Both avenues (Successful entrepreneur or drug dealer) eventually represent less than 1% of the population.
 Mohamed then says:

-“Not having a lot of money is a real challenge, but poverty really turns into misery when even imagining a better future for yourself is not possible, outside of an illusory millionaire or criminal life”
+“Not having a lot of money is a real challenge, but poverty really turns into misery when even imagining a better future for yourself is not possible, outside of an illusory millionaire life, or a life of crime.”